ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

     where clients and servers are tightly coupled.
 Conveying policies with this detail on a large scale would be very complex and implementations would be likely not interoperable.
-We thus decided to leave `w` as an informational parameter and only rely on RateLimit-Limit, RateLimit-Remaining header field and RateLimit-Reset header field for defining the throttling behavior.
+We thus decided to leave `w` as an informational parameter and only rely on the limit, remaining and reset keywords for defining the throttling
+    behavior.

 15. Can I use RateLimit fields in trailers?